Shopping Cart

 To improve the effectiveness of the deadlift or to target individual muscle groups more or less, the exercise can be performed in different variations.
 These include deadlifts with straight legs (“stiff-leg deadlifts”), deadlifts with closed feet and deadlifts with a wide stance (“sumo deadlifts”).

 Other variations include the Romanian deadlift or the progressive deadlift with grip band.
-It is generally advisable to first learn the correct technique of the classic variant before performing the alternative forms.
+It is generally advisable to first learn the correct technique of the classic variation before performing the alternative forms.

 Muscles involved in the deadlift

 A variety of muscles are used when deadlifting.
 Almost everything is involved, from the thighs and buttocks to the abdomen, back and biceps.
-The primary focus is on the back extensor muscle (musculus erector spinae), the quadriceps femoris muscle (musculus quadriceps femoris) and the gluteus maximus muscle (musculus gluteus maximus).
-The long head of the biceps (biceps femoris muscle), the semitendinosus muscle, the semimembranosus muscle and the abdominal muscles (rectus abdominis muscle) are also trained.
+The back extensor muscle (musculus erector spinae), the quadriceps femoris muscle (musculus quadriceps femoris) and the gluteus maximus muscle (musculus gluteus maximus) are the primary focus.
+The long head of the biceps (musculus biceps femoris), the semitendinosus muscle (musculus semitendinosus), the flat tendon muscle (musculus semimembranosus) and the abdominal muscles (musculus rectus abdominis) are also trained.

 Conclusion Deadlift

-Deadlifts are an effective exercise in all their variations, both for beginners and ambitious athletes, and should not be missing from any training plan.
+The deadlift is an effective exercise in all its variations, both for beginners and ambitious athletes, and should not be missing from any workout plan.
 When performed correctly and regularly, this full-body exercise strengthens the muscles and improves physical fitness.

 The essential